-Pants: All pants must reach to the shoe but should not drag on the ground.
-The pants must have belt loops and a solid (not woven), dark leather belt must be used.
+Pants: All dress slacks must reach to the shoe but should not drag on the ground.
+The slacks must have belt loops and a solid, dark belt must be used.
 No jeans (including khaki-colored denim) or pants with external sewn pockets, rivets, or other jean like characteristics are permitted.
 No Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
-Pants should not have visible reinforced knee patches.

-Shorts: Shorts should go to just above the knee but not below, and should not be excessively tight or loose fitting.
+Shorts: Shorts should go to just above the knee but not below and should not be excessively tight or loose fitting.
 Shorts should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).
-The shorts must have belt loops and a solid (not woven), dark leather belt must be used.
 No jean shorts (including khaki-colored denim) or shorts with external sewn pockets, rivets, or other jean like characteristics are permitted.
 No Dickies, cargo shorts, oversized shorts, super-baggy shorts, extra pockets, extra zippers, or extra seams will be permitted.
+The shorts must have belt loops and be worn with a dark belt.
+(Kindergarten is exempt from wearing a belt for toileting purposes.)